bahati7/MKB-cohort-2-Demo/doc/users/U-Student.md

 # User: Student
 =========================

-**Description**: An individual enrolled in a course or session who provides feedback on their learning experience.
+**Description**: An MKB student in a course or session who provides feedback on their learning experience.

 **Required Skills**:
 * Basic digital literacy (navigating web interfaces, filling out forms).